 Rather than turning away from what is difficult, we are embracing our suffering, going through it and trusting that we will be carried out the other side.

 By embracing our place in the suffering, that is the only way we can integrate it.
-Integrating suffering is not an intellectual concept that we are understanding, it is an embodied experience, we are whole-heartedly accepting it and the impact it has on us as an aspect of ourselves, experience and the Universe.
+Integrating suffering is not an intellectual concept that we are understanding, it is an embodied experience, we are whole-heartedly accepting it and the impact it has on us.

 If we make changes at this level, then we will see radical and lasting transformations that will benefit us and all the people around us.
 It will also open doors for us to reach new depths of experience and practice incredibly quickly.